buttercup/buttercup-desktop/README.md

 [![Build Status](https://travis-ci.org/buttercup-pw/buttercup.svg?branch=master)](https://travis-ci.org/buttercup-pw/buttercup)

 ## Under Development
-Buttercup is currently under heavy development, this document will be updated ASAP.
+Buttercup is currently under heavy development, and updates will be pushed here very frequently.
+The application is currently in alpha, and should be considered unstable.

 Please check [buttercup-core](https://github.com/perry-mitchell/buttercup-core) for more information on Buttercup’s core module.

+## Installing
+You can install a release of Buttercup by checking out the [releases page](https://github.com/buttercup-pw/buttercup/releases).

 ## Setup & Usage
 ### Install Dependencies